lbain/lucybain/source/blog/2014/10-01-immediately-invoked-function-expression.md

 };
 ```

-You'll notice `var i` doesn't appear anywhere in there. `i` is defined elsewhere in the `helperFunction` / IIFE.
-Since the return value of `helperFunction` doesn't give explicit access to `i`, `counter` doesn't have access.
+You'll notice `var i` doesn’t appear anywhere in there. `i` is defined elsewhere in the `helperFunction` / IIFE.
+Since the return value of `helperFunction` doesn’t give explicit access to `i`, `counter` doesn’t have access.

 *Fine, so if that’s all that `counter` has access to, how does `counter.get()` return a value?*